Djutifai/GolangPractice/emailSenderAPI/README.md

 go run main.go
 ```

+##REST

-By default the server will be runned on localhost:8080
+By default the RESTful server will be runned on localhost:8080

 #### For testing out I used Postman